Culpeper style microscope with rack and pinion focusing, c. 1800

 This Culpeper type

-microscope is unsigned and dates from the early 19th
+microscope is unsigned and dates within the first quarter of the 19th

 century.
 Microscopes such as this are derived from the